Meet the Emerald Rescue Crew!

 ELLIOT STABLER – Meet Detective Elliot Stabler, aka Eli.
 He came into our lives before Scout, when the only other animal was Lily.
 He was a neonatal kitten who lost his mom.
 He was a tiny fuzzy gray cutie, and I knew right away that I was going to keep him.
 We’re pretty sure he’s a Maine Coon or a Maine Coon mix.
 He’s VERY chill, lazy, and goes with the flow with far less resistance than a typical cat.
 He rolls his eyes when I bring a new dog home, but he has his favorite lounging places where the dogs can’t reach him, and generally prefers to hang out on his cat trees and watch the chaos down below as if it’s cable TV.
 He loves scritchies and he purrs a lot.

 RUE – Rue also came before Scout, only two months after Elliot.
 She was the runt of a feral litter abandoned by their mother.
 All of the kittens were very sick at only a few weeks old, and although they all needed TLC, I was advised that Rue likely wouldn’t make it and that I should focus on the others.
 Did I listen?
 Of course not!
 I obsessed over Rue who was half the size of her littermates (about the size of a hamster, literally) and very emaciated.
-Against my vet’s advise, I went rouge and put her on a raw diet.
-I kept her with me literally 24/7, and miraculously she survived.
+Against the vet’s advise, I went rouge and put her on a raw diet.
+(Raw goatsmilk when she was very neonatal, then radcat when she was big enough.)
+I kept her with me literally 24/7, and miraculously, she survived.
 Her siblings went on to adoption, but her road to health was slow (but steady!) and she wasn’t healthy enough for adoption until she was four months old.
 By that time she was very bonded to me and it was clear that she wasn’t going anywhere.
 She still curls up in my arms like she did was she was a baby kitten and rubs on me with a purr so loud it makes her whole body vibrate.
 I’m definitely her mama!

-- Both of the kitties were raised amid the “dog chaos” and fortunately do not get upset or stressed out when new foster dogs come home.
-They have plenty of places that they can lounge where the dogs cannot access them, so they can choose when they want to interact with them and when they want to be left alone.
-My promise to them is that I won’t bring keep any more cats 😉 [I do still occasionally foster neonatal kittens, but they always move on to adoption when they are ready!]
+- All of the kitties were raised amid the “dog chaos” and fortunately do not get upset or stressed out when new foster dogs come home.
+They have plenty of places that they can lounge where the dogs cannot access them, so they can choose when they want to interact with the dogs and when they want to be left alone.

 RUBY TUESDAY – Ruby was rescued in the summer of 2019.
 Her rescue wasn’t planned, but she was two hours away from being loaded onto the slaughter truck after having been starved, and then abandoned at a kill pen.
 She is the sweetest mare in the world.
 She loves everyone that she meets.